CLIMAAX/crabook/crabook/resources/FAQ/maximum_damages.md

 \mathrm{construction\ cost / m^2} =  a \cdot (\mathrm{GDP\ per\ capita})^b
 ```

+(maximum-damages-units)=
 :::{important}

-In the construction cost formula {eq}`construction-cost`, values of the GDP and construction cost have specific units that must not be changed.
+In the construction cost formula {eq}`construction-cost`, values of the GDP and construction cost have specific units that cannot be changed.
 When using the $a$ and $b$ parameters of Huizinga et al. (2017; see below),

 - GDP must be specified in year 2010 US$ and